fab2s/Math/README.md

 Precision handling does not rely on [bcscale](https://php.net/bcscale) as it is not so reliable IRL.
 As it is a global setup, it may affect or be affected by far away/unrelated code (with fpm it can actually spread to all PHP processes).

 `Math` handle precisions at both instance and global (limited to the current PHP process) precision.
 The global precision is stored in a static variable.
 When set, each new instance will start with this global precision as its own precision (you can still set the instance precision after instantiation).
-When no global precision is set, initial instance precision defaults to `Math::PRECISION` (currently 9, or 9 digit after the dot)
+When no global precision is set, initial instance precision defaults to `Math::PRECISION` (currently 9, or 9 digits after the dot)

 ```php
 // set global precision